gary-archer/kubernetes-oidc-integration/README.md

-# Authenticate Users in Kubernetes with OpenID Connect
+# Authenticate Kubernetes Users with OpenID Connect

 Kubernetes supports user authentication with [OpenID Connect ID Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).\
-This enables various use cases, where you control permissions assigned to each user:
+This enables various use cases, where you restrict team Kubernetes permissions by user type:

-- Running the `kubectl` tool as a particular user.
+- Locking down access to the `kubectl` tool.
-- Logging into the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) as a particular user.
+- Locking down access to the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

 ## Tokens and User Permissions

 Kubernetes user level access typically represents employees that you organize into groups.\
-Each group can be assigned different Kubernetes permissions using role based access control.
+Each group can be assigned restricted Kubernetes permissions using role based access control.

 Your authorization server can issue ID tokens that Kubernetes treats as user assertions to authenticate users.\
-Kubernetes allows you to map a claim from the ID token to a Kubernetes group:
+Kubernetes allows you to map an ID token claim like `employee_groups` to a Kubernetes role:

 ```json
 {